Jeff Backer: Minnesota House of Representatives

 Backer was elected to the Minnesota House of Representatives in 2014 and has been reelected every two years since.
 He defeated one-term DFL incumbent Jay McNamar.
 Backer dubbed his opponent "Metro Jay" and attacked him for his votes on taxes, increasing the minimum wage, and to legalize protections for same-sex marriage.

 Backer serves as the minority lead for the Legacy Finance Committee, and also sits on the Health Finance and Policy and Human Services Policy Committees.

 Agriculture and the environment

 Backer has opposed environmental protections and agricultural regulations, calling them "reckless" and "irresponsible".
 He sponsored bills to limit the authority of Governor Mark Dayton's administration to make rules on farm fertilizers, and criticized Dayton's executive orders to protect pollinators.
 Backer advocated requiring departments get legislative approval before making new regulations and rules.

 Other political positions

 Backer opposed measures to raise the minimum wage in Minnesota.
 He attacked Governor Dayton for his commitment to the Southwest light rail project.
 Backer was a member of a task force to reform child protection laws, and supported a 2018 bill to extend funding for mental health care for children.
+He signed on to a letter calling on the University of Minnesota to stop participating in research on "aborted human fetal organs," and signed on to a letter calling on Attorney General Lori Swanson to investigate Planned Parenthood for allegedly selling fetal body parts.
 Backer praised a bill passed by the House in December 2020 providing aid to deal with the COVID-19 pandemic.